-I got the inspiration for this trifle from a recipe featured on Foodbuzz’s Top 9 the other day.
-It was a recipe from Spcookiequeen.
+I got the inspiration for this trifle from Spcookiequeen.
 Seeing how much I LOVE lemons, I thought this would be the perfect thing to make.

 I don’t know about anyone else, but every time I go to make a cake from scratch, it comes out too dry or heavy for my liking.
 So I have been making boxed cake mixes with additions.
 So when I thought lemon cake, I went right to Lizzy’s blog at “Your Cup of Cake“.
 She has the best ideas for cupcakes, and recipes to doctor up those cake mixes.
 I have made several of her recipes and they have all come out beautiful.
 The lemon cake came out moist, very flavorful, and down right delicious.
 I could’ve eaten it all by itself.

-Now I’ve made lemon curd before, and it is delicious, but I didn’t want to mess with making it from scratch.
-So, even though I will post the recipe as Gina did, I used a box of Lemon pudding and pie filling.
-Its great in a pinch, and I doubt anyone will ever notice.
+Now, I’ve made lemon curd before and it is delicious, but I didn’t want to mess with making it from scratch.
+I try to save time on everything I do these days so shortcuts are king.
+So, even though I will post the recipe as Gina did, I used a box of Lemon pudding and pie filling (pictured above).
+This can be found in your local grocery store or even on Amazon.
+It’s great in a pinch, and I doubt anyone will ever notice.

 I used regular cream cheese instead of Mascarpone cheese.
 I don’t know why, but I had in my head that the recipe called for cream cheese, not Mascarpone cheese.
 So I bought cream cheese.
 I just added 4 Tbsp sour cream to the mixture.
 And it turned out excellent.

 I did make the Raspberry-Lime Coulis myself.
 There is no substitution for that.
-It came out so good I could have drank it.
+It came out so good I could drink it.
 And the combination of the creamy, lemony trifle, drizzled with the tart, raspberry sauce, is nothing but a party for your taste buds.